Piracy in the Atlantic World: Legal system

-Bradley Nutting makes the argument that it was the early Golden Age pirates attack's on several Muslim pilgrim ships in 1695 that was initially responsible for the flood of legislation in the early eighteenth century.
+Bradley Nutting argues that it was the early Golden Age pirate attacks on several Muslim pilgrim ships in 1695 that were initially responsible for the flood of legislation in the early eighteenth century.
 Following Henry Avery's capture of the mogul ship quote, the East India Company petitioned the Privy Council in 1696 to issue a proclamation of arrest.
 A reward of fifty pounds was offered for Avery's crew, while five-hundred pounds was offered for Avery himself.
-Those incidences led to two major acts of Parliament which reshaped British policy towards piracy both in Britain itself and in the colonies.
+Those incidents led to two major acts of Parliament which reshaped British policy towards piracy both in Britain itself and in the colonies.

 The Plantation Trade Act 1695 moved responsibility for prosecuting piracy from central British authorities to colonial governments, establishing colonial vice-admiralty courts to create uniformity.
-Prior to this act, there was considerable variance in the existence and enforcement of anti-piracy laws between Britain and her colonies, and between the colonies themselves.
+Prior to this act, there was considerable variance in the existence and enforcement of anti-piracy laws between Britain and her colonies and between the colonies themselves.
 The Piracy Act 1698 made all acts of piracy "triable" either at sea or in the newly created colonial admiralty courts, suspended the right to a jury trial for those accused of piracy, and encouraged British colonies to double down against piracy.

-The Piracy Act 1698 took two years to pass after repeated pressures from the East India Company and the Board of Trade.
+The Piracy Act 1698 took two years to pass after repeated pressure from the East India Company and the Board of Trade.
 There was now authorization to set up vice-admiralty courts throughout the colonies with legal authority to carry out sentencing.
-The first notable pirate to be brought to trial with this new set of laws was Captain Kidd.
-Kidd was denied an adequate defense, as well as the ability to review documents he claimed would exonerate him.
+The first notable pirate to be brought to trial under this new set of laws was Captain Kidd.
+Kidd was denied an adequate defense and the opportunity to review documents he claimed would exonerate him.
 Ironically, he was acquitted of piracy, but convicted of murder.
 Regardless, he was executed and his body was hung in chains over the River Thames for years.

-After the end of the War of Spanish Succession (1702–1713) and the Peace of Ultrecht legal privateers working for a legitimately recognized government simple turned to piracy.
+After the end of the War of Spanish Succession (1701–1714) and the Peace of Utrecht legal privateers working for a legitimately recognized government simple turned to piracy.
 As many politicians feared, the privateering strategy of war backfired.
 Corruption of local officials was also a problem for authorities.
 Edward Teach (Blackbeard) bribed the colonial governor of North Carolina to avoid prosecution.

 An increased effort to combat piracy with naval forces, effectively stamped out piracy.
 This combination of laws and naval efforts was responsible for thousands of deaths of pirates and alleged pirates.
-In a time when royal mercy and pardons in England routinely commuted death penalties to lesser sentences, especially one or another form of bound labour (after the Transportation Act 1717), pirates rarely had their sentences lessened and instead were hanged in huge numbers and high percentages.
+In a time when royal mercy and pardons in England routinely commuted death penalties to lesser sentences, especially one or another form of bound labor (after the Transportation Act 1717), pirates rarely had their sentences lessened and instead were hanged in huge numbers and high percentages.